Throughout my career as a teacher, I heard many grumbles from other teachers, and these included:

 You may have transferable skills, but you will still probably need to retrain and get a qualification or two for your new career.
 For example, if you are wanting to do online tutoring then you may need to complete a TEFL course.
 Invest in continuing professional development (CPD) and expand your skills by taking courses offered by online learning platforms such as FutureLearn, Khan Academy, edX, Udemy and Coursera.

 Maybe consider going self-employed.
 It is a brave move, but if you’re passionate about doing something then why not consider it?
 When you work for yourself, you have control over your time schedule and workload; you’re your own boss!
-Check out my section on Going Self-Employed.
+If you choose to go self-employed having found people to pay you to do the stuff you’re good at and that you love to do, then that could be your dream job.

 12) Work out your expenditure